 Preparing and planting your Canna seed

-You may have noticed that the seed of the Canna Lily is incredibly hard and round.
-In the past, these dark brown/black seeds have been used in the making of jewelry and are reminiscent of the shot pellets, hence the name ‘Indian shot’.
+You may have noticed that the seed of the Canna Lily is extremely hard and round.
+In the past, these dark brown/black seeds have been used in the making of jewelry.
+They are also reminiscent of the shot pellets, hence the name ‘Indian shot’.

-Because the seeds are so tough, it’s a good idea to file down their outer shells, until the surface becomes slightly lighter as you reach the inner seed.
-The seeds will then need soaking for about 24 hours in lukewarm before planting within a pot on the surface of moist seed compost.
-Push each seed into the compost a little and place within a tied plastic bag to conserve moisture
+Because the seeds are so tough, it’s a good idea to file down their outer shells in places.
+Do this until the surface becomes slightly lighter, as you reach the inner seed.
+The seeds will then need soaking for about 24 hours in lukewarm.
+After this, plant each seed on the surface of moist seed compost in pots or deep trays.
+Gently push each seed into the compost and place inside a tied plastic bag to conserve moisture.

-You will then need to place your pot in a dark place at around 20-25C.
-As soon as germination takes place (usually about 10-20 days), remove your pot from the bag and remove to a bright, frost-free position and maintain a temperature of 20-25C.
+You will then need to place your pots/trays in a dark place at around 20-25C.
+Check each day for signs of germination.
+As soon as germination takes place (usually about 10-20 days), remove your pot from the bag and remove to a bright, frost-free position.
+Maintain a temperature of 20-25C.

 Transplant seedlings when large enough to handle into 7.5cm (3in) pots.
 Harden off and plant out when all risk of frost has passed and space 30cm (12in) apart in full sun.